 How can I import the data export to a MySQL database?

-On other platforms, as a nutshell guide to get started, you can import the provided MySQL dump file contents to a MySQL database on command line with something like this:
+On other platforms, as a nutshell guide to getting started, you can import the provided MySQL dump file contents to a MySQL database on the command line with something like this:

 mysql -u database_username -p name_of_the_database_where_you_want_to_import < your_marketplace_export.sql